bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 Authorization is based on OAuth 2.0.
 The central concepts here are **tokens** and **grants**.

-To store or retrieve anything at the tag service, a client needs a **token**.
-A valid token authorizes the client to perform a specific set of actions.
+To store or retrieve anything at the tag service, a receiver needs a **token**.
+A valid token authorizes the receiver to perform a specific set of actions.
 In the case of RadioTAG, those actions are to [create a tag](#sec-6-4) or [get a list of tags](#sec-6-6) for either an [receiver](#sec-3-9) or [personal](#sec-3-10) account.

-To obtain a token, the client must use the **grant** passed back from the server in a response header.
+To obtain a token, the receiver must use the **grant** passed back from the server in a response header.

 A **token** is like a key.
 If you have it in your hand, you can open the